 From the attic to the dream castle - is that possible?

-Years ago, I and my 45 kg overweight (177 cm tall) lived in a small one-room attic apartment.
-In the summer the heat was unbearable, there was no terrace, few windows and a lot of roof space that was heated by the sun.
-I worked a lot and earned little and the frustration was correspondingly great.
-I had no relationship and was pretty dissatisfied with all aspects of my life.
+Years ago, I and my 45 kilos overweight (at 177 cm height) lived in a small one-room attic apartment.
+In summer the heat was unbearable, there was no terrace, few windows and a lot of roof area that was heated by the sun.
+I worked a lot and earned little and the frustration was correspondingly high.
+I wasn't in a relationship and I was pretty much dissatisfied with all aspects of my life.